spikedoanz/spikedoanz.github.io/content/shaving with occam's razor.md

-> [!quote]If you can’t explain something in simple terms, you don’t understand it.
-> Richard Feynman
+> [!quote]plurality should not be posited without necessity

-When learning new things, I've found it extremely helpful to explain things in their most simplest of forms.
+When learning new things, I've found it extremely helpful to explain things in their simplest forms.

 This page includes my explainations of some of the tougher ideas I've come across.
-I hope reading this will be as helpful to you as I did writing them.
+I'll append more as more difficult concepts crop up.

 # Reverse Mode Automatic differentiation #